adrianbacceli/Knowledge_Management/README.md

 It serves as a **knowledge center** — a growing collection of notes, resources, experiments, and guides designed to inform, challenge, and connect.

 Whether you're exploring digital security, systems architecture, or ethical hacking, you'll find something valuable here.

+---
+# This page uses Quartz, which is an Open-Source Obsidian Github Pages Publisher.
+Learn more about Quartz following the link: https://github.com/quartz-scheduler/quartz